Toddses/wpkit/README.md

-### reploy
+### wpkit

-Command line tool for [Capistrano](http://capistranorb.com/) style deployments in multi-server environments over SSH.
-And hey, its a NodeJS package!
+Sophisticated command line toolkit for managing and deploying WordPress installations over SSH in multi-server environments.

-Add any issues or feature requests to the [GitHub issues](https://github.com/Toddses/reploy/issues)!
+Add any issues or feature requests to the [GitHub issues](https://github.com/Toddses/wpkit/issues)!

 ## Installation